Praneshss/Modeling_of_APUF_Compositions/README.md

 # Modeling_of_APUF_Compositions

 Python Code and dataset for APUF and its Compositions.
-This code corresponds to attack implementations mentioned in the paper "Deep Learning based Model Building Attacks onArbiter PUF Compositions"
+This code corresponds to attack implementations mentioned in the paper "Deep Learning based Model Building Attacks on Arbiter PUF Compositions"

 ## Getting Started
 Below details will provide you instructions for understaning the directory and get it running on your machine for reproducibility.